Thomas Dworzak Has Photos of Sad Marines and Taliban Poseurs

 I got a lot of criticism in Europe for being disrespectful to the culture, as if I had taken the pictures.
-People were outraged, like, "How dare you dress them up like that!"
+People were outraged, like "How dare you dress them up like that!"
 As if I violated the dignity of the Taliban or something, which was pretty amusing.
 It was hard to get it published in New York.
-It’s very popular in the gay world, it was republished in Germany by a publisher specializing in gay issues.
+It’s very popular in the gay world, it was re-published in Germany by a publisher specialising in gay issues.

 I bet the Taliban would be thrilled to hear that.
 Which place have you found the hardest to work in?

 Really?
 More than Chechnya or any war zone?

 Yes.
 In the sense of how suspicious people are in Paris.
 They glorify photography and they have Cartier-Bresson images on every corner, but at the same time if you want to take a picture everyone gets really upset.
 They have the speech ready, they have the whole thing practiced, about how horrible photographers are and how awful what we do is.
 It’s very odd.

 In 2001, or 2002 we did a group project on the 18th Arrondissement in Paris.
 It was something like "18 Magnum Photographers Photograph the 18th".
 The idea was that everyone would get a different story.
 I was the youngest so I got a sort of hazing assignment, which was covering crack use at Chateau Rouge, which is a fucked up Metro station.
 So we covered everything, from the social workers, to the drug addicts and everybody had a lot to say about how horrible photographers were.